Orcicorn-ProjectZomboid/ResetMapChunks/README.md

 ## Caveats

-This has been written and tested on Linux only.
-It will require a little tweaking to function correctly on windows primarily due to the difference between `\` and `/` in file paths.
+This has been written and tested on Linxu only.
+It may require a little tweaking to fuction correclty on windows.
+Primarily due to the pathing differences in file paths in config.json

-You can see this emphasized on `Line 1, 114 and 122` respectively.
-Eventually I may revisit this and adjust it automatically but for the time being you have been warned.
+In `mapreset.py` you will need to tweak line #1 to properly represent the python binary location or remove it entirely.

+In `config.json` you will need to change your save file paths and if on windows, use double-slashes for paths.
+For example `C:\Users\JSmith` should be written as `C:\\Users\\JSmith`

 ## !!!
 WARNING !!!